Lorex Security Camera Cost and Pricing

 One of the great things about Lorex is that there are no mandatory monthly fees.
 Since most of Lorex’s cameras record to a DVR or NVR locally, you don’t need a cloud subscription, which is what most camera brands charge for monthly.

-Tip From Our Experts: Because Lorex doesn’t have monthly subscriptions, it complements professionally monitored security systems well.
+Tip From Our Experts: Because Lorex doesn’t require monthly subscriptions, it complements professionally monitored security systems well.
 We recommend using Lorex in conjunction with a security system with sensors and professional monitoring.

 Amazon Alexa, Google Assistant, and Other Integrations

-Whenever we review a security system, we always stack its value not only based on its built-in features but also based on how well it works with the smart home products in our lives.
-Although the specific system we ordered didn’t have any smart home integrations, we’ve found that some newer DVR/NVR and camera models work with Amazon Alexa, Google Assistant, Apple TVs, and Google Chromecasts.1
+Whenever we review a security system, we stack its value not only based on its built-in features but also on how well it works with the smart home products in our lives.
+And although Lorex looks less tech-y than Nest, Arlo, and Ring, it does pretty well in the integrations department.
+In fact, most Lorex DVRs and NVRs can now connect with Alexa, Google Assistant, Apple TVs, and Chromecasts.1 The unit we tested had both Alexa and Google Assistant support.

 The Alexa and Google Assistant integrations make it possible to control Lorex using your voice.
 You could ask Alexa or Google Assistant to show you live feed from cameras on a smart speaker with a screen, like the Amazon Echo Show for Alexa or Google Nest Hub for Google Assistant.
 On the other hand, the Apple TV and Chromecast integrations provide a way to check real-time feeds on a bigger screen.
 If you own any of these smart home products, aim for Lorex systems that advertise smart home voice control and smart TV integrations.